 Install the Windows File System Agent for all applicable updates on the default install partition of the client computer.

 Disable backup jobs on the client.

 From the CommCell Browser, right-click the <Client> and select Properties.

 Click the Activity Control tab.

-Clear the Enable Backup check box and then click OK.
-This will disable backup jobs for the client and any scheduled backup jobs for the client will not start during the full system restore.
+Clear the Enable Backup check box and then, click OK.
+This will disable backup jobs for the client and any scheduled backup jobs for the client will not start during the system state restore.